NeariX67/NeariX67/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on various WLED enhancements
+- 🔭 I’m currently working on an iOS App for Smart BMS
 - 🌱 I’m currently learning Go
 - 📫 How to reach me: [Twitter](https://twitter.com/WillNichtLernen)